Twometer/Mycraft/README.md

 # Mycraft
-Cross-platform Minecraft 1.8 in C++ from scratch
+Mycraft is a Minecraft 1.8 Client for Android written in C++

+Finally you can join PC servers using your phone.
+But I don't recommend it for PvP...